Watermelon Basil Mojito Mocktail

 How long does Watermelon Basil Mojito Mocktail take to make?

 Total time is about 10 minutes (10 min prep + 0 min cook).
-Most home cooks find this fits comfortably into a weeknight; double the batch on Sunday for two dinners.
+Most home bartenders find this fits a single afternoon; scale up the batch for parties or pitchers.

 How do I store leftover Watermelon Basil Mojito Mocktail?